So as I indicated in an earlier post, my recent revisiting of the Mad Max trilogy gave me some interesting food for thought.

 The setting is like ambrosia for me, touching on my anachro-tech fetish while scratching my history nerd itch at the same time--you can cross flint swords with anyone who's ever lived!

-Unfortunately, Riverworld was one of those campaign settings that I think I get more enjoyment out of thinking about than actually playing.
-One of my stumbling blocks was that I wanted to spring it on my unsuspected players in the event of an inadvertent TPK in a historically-based campaign.
+Having said that, Riverworld was one of those campaign settings that I think I get more enjoyment out of thinking about than actually playing.
+One of my stumbling blocks was that I wanted to spring it on my unsuspecting players in the event of an inadvertent TPK in a historically-based campaign.
 Trouble was, we tended to not play those sorts of games at the time (hardly do now, come to think of it--even games set in the "real world" tend to have some level of urban fantasy vibe going to them.)

 I tried running a pure Riverworld campaign back in high school, but it quickly devolved into silly adolescent hi-jinks.
 Another attempt shortly after fourth edition GURPS came out got off to a promising start (link to an actual play summation), but was unfortunately cut short when one of the two players moved away.

 Something else I was reminded of during my re-read was how much I like Larry MacDougall's art.
 According to the Pen & Paper Database, this was one of his first jobs as an RPG illustrator; presuming he was fresh out of art school, and the size of the project, I think the variable quality of the art can be forgiven.
-The rough, almost doodle-like quality, whether intentional or not, evokes in me a feeling that these are sketches executed in charcoal on treebark.
-Besides, by the standards of GURPS illustrations at the time, the guy's practically Larry Elmore!
+The rough, almost doodle-like quality, whether intentional or not, actually evokes in me a feeling that these are sketches executed in charcoal on treebark by a resident of the Riverworld working from life.
+And anyway, by the standards of GURPS illustrations at the time, the guy's practically Larry Elmore!
 I've called out my appreciation of his work in the original Rifts book in one of my art posts, and I thought I'd share some more of the love here with some selections of personal favorites from Riverworld.

 Unfortunately, I read that GURPS Riverworld will not be seeing a release in PDF form thanks to the license lapsing.
 But if you're a fan of anachronistic post-apocalypse and you have the means of picking up an old copy, by all means do so!